Frequently Asked Questions

 Whilst these solutions won't provide an exact replica, nor will they bring the blueish tinge that chrome will, you will get a crisp, white-tinged finish that looks great.
 Many of our customers that have initially enquired about chrome plating have been very happy with the results produced by using one of these metals in place of chrome.

-Want to see?
-Take a look at the photos in our article Electroforming - A Brief Guide which show a plastic retro toy plated in rhodium for a chrome-like finish.
+To see an example of the type of finish to expect when using our rhodium or platinum, take a look at the photos in our article Electroforming - A Brief Guide which show a plastic retro toy plated in rhodium for a chrome-like finish.

 Our G.S.P Platinum Plating Solution provides the most cost-effective alternative.